Corporate website of Orient Corporation

 Indicators and Targets

 Based on the TCFD recommendations, we are quantifying Scope 1, Scope 2, and Scope 3 emissions as indicators contributing to our understanding of climate-related risks and opportunities.
-The emissions for the past three years are as follows:
+The emissions for the most recent are as follows:

 We will continue our reduction efforts to achieve net zero emissions in 2050, with the goal of achieving the 1.5℃ target of the Paris Agreement.